aws-samples/shopfloor-connectivity/docs/README.md

 <tbody>
 <tr class="odd">
 <td>--cert &lt;cert&gt;</td>
 <td><p>PKCS12 Certificate file to secure IPC (gRPC) traffic using SSL (optional).
-As the gRPC implementation for the .NET framework uses certificates in a the pkcs12 format, these might have to be generated first.
+As the gRPC implementation for the .NET framework uses certificates in a pkcs12 format, these might have to be generated first.
 This can be done using the openssl tool.</p>
 <p>openssl pkcs12 -export -out certificate.pfx -inkey privateKey.key -in certificate.crt -certfile CACert.crt</p></td>
 </tr>
 <tr class="even">